subfuzion/appmesh-blog/colorapp/README.md

 # AWS App Mesh Deep Dive with the Color App

-If you had the opportunity to watch the AWS App Mesh General Availability (GA) launch on March 27, 2019, then you saw Nick Coult, the launch Product Manager, give a nice demo using a simple application called the Color App.
+If you had the opportunity to watch the AWS App Mesh General Availability (GA) launch on March 27, 2019, then you saw Nick Coult, the launch Product Manager, give a nice demo using a simple application called the Color App ([github.com/aws/app-mesh-examples]).

 ![appmesh-color-app](appmesh-color-app.svg)